manuel-serrano/bigloo/doc/date.md

 Converts from `date` into a number of milliseconds since epoch.

 ### seconds->date ###
-Converts a number of seconds since eopch into a `date` object.
+Converts a number of seconds since eopch into a `date` object in the current timezone.

 ### milliseconds->date ###
-Converts a number of milliseconds since eopch into a `date` object.
+Converts a number of milliseconds since eopch into a `date` object in the current timezone.

 ### nanoseconds->date ###
-Converts a number of nanoseconds since eopch into a `date` object.
+Converts a number of nanoseconds since eopch into a `date` object in the current timezone.

 ### seconds->gmtdate ###
 <!-- [:@C] -->